JamesMMiller/gemini4s/docs/embeddings.md

   // For documents to be searched service.embedContent(
     EmbedContentRequest(
-      content = Gemini.text("Cats Effect is a library for..."), model = GeminiConstants.EmbeddingText001,
+      content = GeminiService.text("Cats Effect is a library for..."), model = GeminiConstants.EmbeddingText001,
       taskType = Some(TaskType.RETRIEVAL_DOCUMENT),
       title = Some("Cats Effect Documentation")